Benjamin-Davies/typeset/README.md

 # Typeset

 A small experiment in positioning text on a page.
 So far I've implemented line wrapping, justification and font mixing.
-Eventually I might add support for formulas as well as prose.
+Eventually I might add support for formulas in addition to prose.

 Running `cargo test` downloads Noto Serif and generates some test PDFs in the `output` folder.